Edit

 Windows 11 provides a Camera Companion App framework that allows manufacturers to develop applications with the following capabilities:

-• Ability to register, update, or delete Default Value settings for other camera controls that are known to Windows but aren't exposed through the camera settings page (for example, the Hue control).
+• Ability to register, update, or delete default value settings for other camera controls that are known to Windows but aren't exposed through the camera settings page.
+For example, the Hue control.

-• Ability to register, update, or delete Default Value settings for manufacturer-proprietary camera controls (for example, the on/off control for a camera manufacturer's custom lighting adjustment effect).
+• Ability to register, update, or delete default value settings for manufacturer-proprietary camera controls.
+For example, the on/off control for a camera manufacturer's custom lighting adjustment effect.

-For more information about building a Companion App, see Camera companion apps.
+For more information, see Camera companion apps.

-Programmatically launching the camera settings page
+Launch the camera settings page programmatically